nikita-petrashen/summerproject/README.md

 # summerproject
 This repo is dedicated to my Skoltech Summer Immersion at Huawei.
-The repository is split in two parts: one is dedicated to experiments with DBP15K dataset, another part is dedicated to my experiments with new biomedical dataset.
+The repository is split in two parts: one is dedicated to experiments with DBP15K dataset, another part is dedicated to experiments with new biomedical dataset.

 ## DBP15K
 To get data and perform preprocessing run preprocessing/full_preprocessing.sh <br/>